-The advent of Information and Communication Technology has changed the perception of cities along with urban designing.
+The advent of Information and Communication Technology has changed the perception of cities along with urban design.

-In the las two decades Information and Communication Technology (ICT) has modified all the three aspects of a city- economic, social and political.
+In the last two decades, Information and Communication Technology (ICT) has modified all the three aspects of a city- economic, social and political.
 The evolution has been such that ICT has even changed how cities are perceived.

-In a chapter in his book “Urban Theory and the Urban Experience”, Simon Parker explains how the perception of cities is getting closer to the idea conceived by sci-fi writers like H G Wells than the urban sociologists like Bruges.
+In a chapter in his book “Urban Theory and the Urban Experience”, Simon Parker explains how the perception of cities is getting closer to the idea conceived by sci-fi writers like HG Wells than the urban sociologists like Bruges.
 Parker expands on how the movement from the machine age to the information age has affected the organisation of capital, labour and space altogether.
-The most recent examples being the increase in the amount invested by the venture capital funds on startups completely based on internet.
-The growth of ICT has altered the idea of an industry from being a machine centric unit to a human centric unit.
-Hence the cities which were defined by the large industries in the neighbourhood have shifted to IT oriented spaces.
+The most recent examples being the increase in the amount invested by the venture capital funds on startups completely based on the internet.
+The growth of ICT has altered the idea of an industry from being a machine-centric unit to a human-centric unit.
+Hence the cities which were defined by the large industries in the neighbourhood have shifted to IT-oriented spaces.

 This evolution of the organisation and the economical structure has had a major impact on the cities.
 Parker has broken down the impact of ICT on three broad areas- first, based on the impact on the physical cities, second, on the urban designing, and finally, how ‘urban’ is perceived in the cyber space.

-Moreover, the increase in the ICT has modified the way traditional cities were perceived.
+Moreover, the increase in ICT has modified the way traditional cities were perceived.
 For instance, with the increase in electronically mediated meeting places, the cost spent on the actual office infrastructure is reducing.
-The phenomenas like work from home or startups originating in the rented houses are becoming a phenomenon.
-Hence, the city now are designed to attract highly skilled labour into low cost city spaces that are highly connected both physically and virtually.
+The phenomena like work from home or startups originating in rented houses are becoming a phenomenon.
+Hence, the city now is designed to attract highly skilled labour into low-cost city spaces that are highly connected both physically and virtually.

 It is therefore evident that the rise in ICT might change the idea of a city from being a cluttered space covered with smoke from the nearby industrial belt to a set of residential and corporate structures relying on ICT to make the city work.